-It’s one of the best platforms for freelancers, designers, virtual assistant, and marketing managers looking for a job or remote position.
+It’s one of the best platforms for freelancers, designers, virtual assistants, and marketing managers looking for a job or remote position.
 It helped millions of companies find their perfect agency or freelancer to team up with for the next project.
 On Upwork, you’ll find a lot of clients for your social media agency.

 I just searched for jobs in marketing and received 8348 social media jobs at this moment!
-Similar to Upwork are websites such as Hubstaff Talent, Credo, Fiverr, Freelancer and The-Dots, a professional network for people in the creative industry.
+Similar to Upwork are websites such as Hubstaff Talent, Credo, Fiverr, Freelancer, and The-Dots, a professional network for people in the creative industry.